-After graduation, Abby worked as a research assistant for the UW School of Energy Resources.
-She is currently a Mikelson Fellow with the Western Governors’ Association working to coordinate their Species Conservation and ESA Initiative.
+After graduation, Abby worked as a research assistant for the UW School of Energy Resources and as a Mikelson Fellow with the Western Governors’ Association working to coordinate their Species Conservation and ESA Initiative.

 Rashford, B.S., A.M.
 Scott, M. Hayes and H. Sawyer.
 2015.
 Targeting Conservation Easements to Benefit Wildlife.
 Wyoming Open Spaces Initiative Bulletin, Ruckelshaus Institute of Environment and Natural Resources & UW Extension Bulletin, B-1266, September 2015.

 Thesis title: Economic and Ecological Tradeoffs of Targeting Conservation Easements for Habitat Protection: A Case Study of Sublette County, Wyoming